TAP OR HOVER FOR MORE INFORMATION

 Options available for the treatment and management of rosacea are dependant on the severity and may include:

 Rosacea causes irregular redness or flushing of face, particularly in the cheeks or nasal areas.
 For treatment, we utilise either one or two methods.

-For rhinophyma which is a condition associated with worsened state of rosacea and is usually a large mass on the lower half of your nose, we utilise the CO2 Fractional laser skin resurfacing to remove overgrowth of tissue and to reshape a disfigured nose.
+For rhinophyma which is a condition associated with the worsened state of rosacea (usually a large mass on the lower half of your nose), we utilise the CO2 Fractional Skin Resurfacing laser to remove the overgrowth of tissue and to reshape a disfigured nose.

 Book a Consultation

 Please provide details of your concerns, so that we have a better understanding of your needs, in time for your initial consultation.